 If you’re looking for the best prescription diet, this one has everything you need.
 This prescription diet has moderate fat and fiber content and is nutritionally balanced for dogs with Cushing’s disease.
 It is also ideal for weight maintenance.

 This high-protein formula supports your dog’s vitality and overall health.
 It has a synergized blend of ingredients and delivers powerful antioxidants for a stronger immune system.
-The formula also meets specific nutrient standards to keep your dog’s urinary system healthy.
+This formula also meets specific nutrient standards to keep your dog’s urinary system healthy.

 11. Royal Canin Veterinary Diet Gastrointestinal Low Fat LF Dry Dog Food